GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 #### Test Cases

-[] - Should Create Measure Unit For Valid Command
+[X] - Should Create Measure Unit For Valid Command
-[] - Should Not Create Measure Unit For Invalid Command With Same Name Or Shortname As Existent Measure Unit
+[X] - Should Not Create Measure Unit For Invalid Command With Same Name Or Shortname As Existent Measure Unit

 ##### Command Validator Test Cases

-[] - Should Accept Valid Command
+[X] - Should Accept Valid Command
-[] - Should Negate Invalid Command With Empty Values [] - Should Negate Invalid Command with Values Higher Than Maximum Limit
+[X] - Should Negate Invalid Command With Empty Values [X] - Should Negate Invalid Command with Values Higher Than Maximum Limit

 #### Integration Events

-[] - Measure Unit Created
+[X] - Measure Unit Created(Without Retry With Polly)

 ### Update Product